What is the difference between concierge medicine and direct primary care?

 RELATED: Is concierge medicine legal?

-Generally speaking, in the DPC model payment is solely via regular fees.
+Generally speaking, payment is solely via regular fees in the DPC model.
 This gives physicians a regular income and frees up time to spend with patients.
-Fees remain the same however many times you need to see your physician and the fees are often lower than concierge medicine which could also be a factor in your concierge medicine vs. DPC decision.
+Fees remain the same; however, you often need to see your physician, and the fees are usually lower than concierge medicine which could also be a factor in your concierge medicine vs. DPC decision.
 Because fees are lower direct private care tends to be less focused on offering premium services.

-Generally direct primary care providers do not accept Medicare or other medical insurance, whereas concierge care providers will still charge a monthly fee but will bill Medicare or your insurance for certain services such as lab testing.
+Generally, direct primary care providers do not accept Medicare or other medical insurance.
+In contrast, concierge care providers will still charge a monthly fee but will bill Medicare or your insurance for certain services such as lab testing.

-Concierge Medicine is sometimes referred to as boutique medicine and has traditionally been reserved for those with higher incomes although this is changing as more Physicians make the move to DPC and concierge care.
-Concierge practices may be more likely to offer different methods of patient engagement such as a patient portal or mobile app that are designed to make access to care as simple and convenient as possible.
+Concierge Medicine is sometimes referred to as boutique medicine and is traditionally reserved for those with higher incomes.
+However, this is changing as more Physicians make a move to DPC and concierge care.
+Concierge practices may be more likely to offer different patient engagement methods, such as a patient portal or mobile app designed to make access to care as simple and convenient as possible.

-When making the decision between concierge medicine and DPC practices there are a number of things to consider including your age, income and general health.
-Younger middle-income patients for example may be better off with DPC whereas older patients or those with chronic conditions may find concierge care to be more affordable even though the subscriptions are generally higher.
+When deciding between concierge medicine and DPC practices, there are several things to consider, including your age, income, and general health.
+Younger middle-income patients, for example, may be better off with DPC, whereas older patients or those with chronic conditions may find concierge care to be more affordable even though the subscriptions are generally higher.

 Paying for Concierge or Direct Private Care

-One of the considerations when opting for a medical practice that provides DPC or concierge medicine is how to pay for medical expenses, in particular those that are not covered by your annual fees.
-The good news is that in both instances costs in excess of membership fees can be reimbursed via your employer through a Health Reimbursement Arrangement (HRA).
+One of the considerations when opting for a medical practice that provides DPC or concierge medicine is how to pay for medical expenses, particularly those that are not covered by your annual fees.
+The good news is that in both instances, costs in excess of membership fees can be reimbursed via your employer through a Health Reimbursement Arrangement (HRA).
 An HRA is a tax-free allowance that can be used to pay for qualifying medical costs.

 TMS Concierge Medicine

-TMS medical offers concierge medicine relationships to patients who are looking for the highest standards of personalized treatment.
-This bespoke service focuses on taking a holistic approach to health and wellbeing specializing in treating mental health issues.
+TMS medical offers concierge medicine relationships to patients looking for the highest standards of personalized treatment.
+This bespoke service focuses on taking a holistic approach to health and well-being, specializing in treating mental health issues.